 The Victorian Skills Commissioner has noted that one of the higher-level challenges facing Victorian agriculturalists in the Mallee Region is finding specialists with expertise in agronomy.
-This is having an impact on their ability to introduce scalable automation and to address labour demands
+This is having an impact on their ability to introduce scalable automation and to address labour demands.
+The Grains Research and Development Corporation has also identified that skills in the emergent practice of precision agronomy will be required.

-VegPro developed a Vegetable industry Training Needs and Gaps Analysis as part of their work on Hort Innovations project VG15028, which notes that there has been an increasing reliance on independent agronomy services.
+VegPro developed a Vegetable Industry Training Needs and Gaps Analysis as part of their work on Hort Innovations project VG15028, which notes that there has been an increasing reliance on independent agronomy services.
 Partially this is due to the changing nature of departmental support which has been directed into other areas and away from extensions services previously provided by trained staff.